actions/importer-issue-ops/Readme.md

 Optionally, the following secrets can be set:

 - `TRAVIS_CI_INSTANCE_URL`: The base URL of your Travis CI instance (only required if it is **not** <https://travis-ci.com>).

+### Bamboo

+The following secrets are required:

+- `BAMBOO_ACCESS_TOKEN`: The personal access token to access the Bamboo instance.
+- `BAMBOO_INSTANCE_URL`: The base URL of your Bamboo instance.

 ## Pipeline migration